ethersphere/swarm-guide/contents/gettingstarted.rst

   geth --exec='admin.addPeer("ENODE")' attach ipc:/path/to/bzzd.ipc

-Where ENODE is the enode record of a Swarm node.
+Where ENODE is the enode record of a swarm node.
 Such a record looks like the following:

 .. code-block:: none

   enode://01f7728a1ba53fc263bcfbc2acacc07f08358657070e17536b2845d98d1741ec2af00718c79827dfdbecf5cfcd77965824421508cc9095f378eb2b2156eb79fa@1.2.3.4:30399

-The enode of your Swarm node can be accessed using ``geth`` connected to ``bzzd.ipc``
+The enode of your swarm node can be accessed using ``geth`` connected to ``bzzd.ipc``

 .. code-block:: shell